 Round cells in semen are either WBCs or spermatids (immature sperm).
 These cells can be differentiated by examining a stained smear at 1000X magnification (oil immersion).
 A more precise identification can be achieved by detecting peroxidase activity.

 Increased numbers of WBCs may indicate inflammation of the accessory glands.

 An increase in spermatids indicates a problem with maturation in the epididymis.
 Sperm mature and develop tails in the epididymis of the testes.
 The maturation process begins with a primitive male germ cell, the spermatogonium.
-Spermatogonium differentiate into spermatocytes which then differentiate into spermatids through a process of mitosis and meiosis.
+Spermatogonium differentiate into spermatocytes which then differentiate into spermatids through mitosis and meiosis.
 The spermatids mature into spermatozoa without any further cell division.